iechor/docs/content/compose/reference/_index.md

-  top         Display the running processes unpause     Unpause services up          Create and start containers version     Show the Docker Compose version information wait        Block until the first service container stops watch       Watch build context for service and rebuild/refresh containers when files are updated
+  top         Display the running processes unpause     Unpause services up          Create and start containers version     Show the iEchor Compose version information wait        Block until the first service container stops watch       Watch build context for service and rebuild/refresh containers when files are updated

-Run 'docker compose COMMAND --help' for more information on a command.
+Run 'iechor compose COMMAND --help' for more information on a command.
 ```

-You can use Docker Compose binary, `docker compose [-f <arg>...] [options]
+You can use iEchor Compose binary, `iechor compose [-f <arg>...] [options]
-[COMMAND] [ARGS...]`, to build and manage multiple services in Docker containers.
+[COMMAND] [ARGS...]`, to build and manage multiple services in iEchor containers.

 ## Useful resources